 You will want to make sure you can move before you go ahead with your IT relocation.
 Check your existing lease and certify whether you have any obligations, find out exactly how much notice you have to give.

-This is the kind of thing you can not have a tight budget for; you will want to ensure you have the best service to make sure you IT relocation is carried out to a high quality.
+An office relocation is the kind of thing you can not have a tight budget for; you will want to ensure you have the best service to make sure your IT relocation is carried out to a high quality.

 Schedule everything, so you and others know when you will be undertaking your IT relocation.
-Create a timetable; this will help both you and your service provider establish when you need to meet specific deadlines.
+One of the best things you can do is to create a timetable; this will help both you and your service provider establish when you need to meet specific deadlines.
+It also means that when the person in charge is not available, then others are aware of the schedule and nothing is interrupted.

-The most important part of your IT relocation is not to interrupt the services your employees provide or to your clients.
+The most important part of your IT relocation is not to interrupt the services your employees provide to your clients.
 This is often an issue when moving location and can create problems with business continuity.
+Which is why it is so important for you to have the right company to assist with your move.

 We will always agree that it’s extremely important for you and your team to ensure all copies of company data systems including firewalls and servers have been backed up.
 We recommend you have these backed up copies stored somewhere in an offsite data centre where it won’t be affected by the move.